94 Results

 Adults with DisabilitiesOur Adults with Disabilities programming provides meaningful, engaging opportunities designed to support independence, connection, and lifelong growth.
 Through a welcoming and supportive environment, participants can build social skills, explore personal interests, strengthen daily living skills, and enjoy enriching community experiences.
 Classes and activities may include arts and crafts, fitness and wellness, cooking, recreation, community outings, and skill-building workshops.
 Programs are designed with varying abilities in mind and are facilitated by compassionate, trained staff who prioritize dignity, safety, and belonging.
 We believe everyone deserves access to enriching experiences and opportunities to thrive.
 Our programming focuses on ability, empowerment, and building community—because inclusion strengthens us all.Category -

-Annie at the Chanhassen Dinner Theatre!Trips-ToursLeapin' lizards!
+Annie at the Chanhassen Dinner Theatre!Trips and ToursLeapin' lizards!
 Annie is coming!
 The timeless tale of Little Orphan Annie is back, giving a whole new generation the chance to experience this classic musical about never giving up hope.
 Boasting one of Broadway's most memorable scores, including "It's the Hard-Knock Life," "Easy Street," "N.Y.C." and the ever-optimistic "Tomorrow," Annie is a delightful theatrical experience for the entire family.
 Your trip fee includes motorcoach transportation, admission, and lunch.
 Register no later than September 9, 2026.
 If you have any mobility or dietary requirements, please let us know at registration.Spring/Summer 2026 -

 Apr 1School Age CareOwatonna Education Center26-27 SAC SAC Non-School Day Site -